 H.I.E. can cause injury to the brain.
 The severity of this can vary greatly.
 You may hear H.I.E. and a grade from 1 which is mild to 3 which is severe.
 (See our jargon buster for more information on the Sarnat Scale that the grading comes from).

-HIE stands for hypoxic-ischaemic encephalopathy, and put simply, is a lack of oxygen to the brain before, during, or shortly after labour (it can happen in older children too).
-This can cause injury, and the severity of this can vary greatly (often given a grade from 1 which is mild to 3 which is severe).
-Tests are often done at an early stage to determine the extent of any damage, but one thing to remember though is that babies have a tendency to do their own thing, despite what any results may suggest!
+Tests are often done at an early stage to determine the extent of any brain injury.
+One thing to remember is that babies have a tendency to do their own thing, despite what any results may suggest!

-There are many potential causes of HIE, such as placental abruption, umbilical cord-prolapse, uterine rupture and shoulder dystocia.
-There are lots of other possible causes (too many to list here) so best to seek a medical opinion if further details are needed.
+There are lots of other possible causes (too many to list here).
+It is always best to seek a medical opinion if further details are needed.